What You Need to Know About Tow Truck Insurance

 What’s the Average Cost of Tow Truck Insurance by Business?

 The average cost of tow truck insurance can range from $4,000 for general towing and recovery to $11,000 for roadside assistance.
+For example, tow truck insurance in New Jersey is one of the most expensive.

 How Insurance Companies Determine a Company’s Risk?